 3. Use ethical alternatives

-Sri Lanka has many family run hotels and local businesses that can provide you with a wonderfully authentic experience, far more personal than that offered by the big resorts.
-In many places there are also community projects that provide fair employment to local people.
+- In many parts of the country you can find community projects that provide fair employment to local people.
 If you want to visit a tea plantation while in the hill country, try to find one that operates to Fairtrade standards, and ask about the working conditions for tea pickers.

 4. Get informed